 Budget Existing Room Borders Better

 Of course, the most obvious way to create an extra room within your home’s existing footprint is to add extra walls.
 While this option is the least popular since it automatically steals square footage from surrounding rooms, it can be the right choice.
 In some instances, the conception of an open floor plan does preclude a necessary number of private bedrooms, offices, guest rooms, libraries, etc., while simultaneously creating unused floor space.
 Open visual lines are always attractive, but sometimes delineating spaces rather than opening them can be the right solution.
+It's always best to use creative judgment and work with your contractor to see what the possibilities are.
 In other words, test convention with what works best for you and your household.